jaspector

 A building/zoning permit is required for any person intending to build a new structure, add to an existing structure, or make structural changes to the outside perimeter of an existing building within the city's zoning jurisdiction, regardless of cost.
 Repairs or maintenance of an existing building or structure where the cost exceeds $1,500 (excluding labor costs) also require a zoning permit.
 A separate Floodplain Development Permit is required for any construction or development within a Special Flood Hazard Area (Zone A) as delineated on the FEMA Flood Insurance Rate Map.
 Electrical work requires a separate Nebraska State Electrical Division (NSED) permit; the city does not operate its own electrical inspection program.

-Typical processing time is Not publicly specified.
+Building permit processing times in Aurora, NE typically run Not publicly specified.
 Simple zoning permits are likely counter-issued for straightforward projects; projects requiring public hearings add time based on the Planning Commission meeting schedule.
 Contact Jeremy Cattau (Zoning Administrator) at 402-694-6992 for current processing times..
+Timelines can vary based on project complexity and current department workload.